 For this Raw Banana & Millet Cutlets recipe, I used homegrown raw bananas/ plantains/ kacche Kele and Sama ke chawal, also known as Barnyard millet.

 Raw bananas are close relatives of bananas, but starchier and have low sugar content.
-They are a fabulous cooking ingredient – from chips to curries, they can be baked, grilled or roasted.
+They are a fabulous cooking ingredient – from chips to curries, they can be baked, grilled, or roasted.
 They are a great source of potassium hence help in regulating high blood pressure, lower the risk of stroke and osteoporosis.
-Being rich in fibre, raw bananas also aid in better digestion and controlling blood sugar levels.
+Being rich in fiber, raw bananas also aid in better digestion and controlling blood sugar levels.

 Barnyard millet ( sama ke chawal) is a popular, healthy alternative for rice during Navratri fasting.
 This millet is a nutritionally dense food, low in carbohydrates, high in digestible protein and fiber.
-Its a good source of iron and is glutenfree, making it ideal for people with gluten allergies.
-And its a wonderful grain to add to your everyday diet.
+It’s a good source of iron and is glutenfree, making it ideal for people with gluten allergies.
+And it’s a wonderful grain to add to your everyday diet.

 How Can I Make These Cutlets

 Back to the recipe, this is a really simple one.
 The only bit of prep work is in pressure cooking the raw bananas and cooking the millets.

 Barnyard millet cooks rather fast.
 I just cook them in a pan like rice.
 The cooked grains are sticky and a bit soggy.
 This helps bind the mashed raw bananas very well.

 These cutlets are flavored simply with regular spices from your masala box, green chilies, and loads of fresh coriander and coated with crushed peanuts.
 This coating makes them so crunchy and adds another dimension to the flavor profile.